syncfusion-content/blazor-docs/blazor/diagram/symbol-palette.md

 ## How to provide different tooltip for Symbol palette and diagram elements.

-* To provide different tooltip for symbols in the symbol palette and the diagram, the DragDrop event can be utilized.
+When you define custom tooltip to the symbol then same tooltip will be displayed for both symbol and dropped node in the diagram canvas.
+To provide different tooltip for symbols in the symbol palette and the dropped node in the diagram canvas, then DragDrop event can be utilized.
 The [DragDrop](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_DragDrop) event is triggered when a symbol is dragged and dropped from the symbol palette to the drawing area.
-We can able to customize the tooltip in DragDrop event.
+In the Drop event, you can define the new tooltip for the dropped node by assigning new tooltip content to the Tooltip property of the node.
+The following code snippet will demonstrate how to define two different tooltip for symbol in the symbol palette and dropped node in the diagram canvas.

 ```csharp
 @using Syncfusion.Blazor.Diagram